-The process is a crucial element of a regulated business’ operation, but many organisations are still facing challenges.
-At NorthRow, we have worked with multiple client organisations to help deliver effective ‘Client Lifecycle KYC Management’, using the techniques described below:
+The process is a crucial element of a regulated business’s operation, but many organisations are still facing challenges.
+At NorthRow, we have worked with multiple client organisations to help deliver effective client lifecycle management with KYC using the techniques described below.

 Due to the recent limitations on face-to-face interaction, many firms have migrated all their client onboarding to remote solutions.
-Those that haven’t will no doubt be struggling to deliver the level of service that their clients demand, as well as finding it difficult to manage any resource-hungry manual, or legacy systems with reduced headcount if staff are furloughed.
+Those that haven’t will no doubt be struggling to deliver the level of service that their clients demand, as well as finding it difficult to manage any resource-hungry manual or legacy systems with reduced headcount or remote working.

-- Capture of ID document and rigorous verification
+- The capture of ID document and rigorous verification

 - Address verification